History of rail transport in Philadelphia

 A relocation of the Philadelphia and Columbia Railroad to bypass the Belmont Plane opened in late 1850, and soon after that a western extension of the City Railroad opened to meet it.
 In 1851, the old route closed, and the eastern section, used only by the Philadelphia and Reading Railroad, was sold to them.

 In 1853, the West Chester and Philadelphia Railroad opened, heading southwest and west to West Chester.
 The first section of the North Pennsylvania Railroad, eventually running north to Bethlehem, opened in 1855.
 A new alignment of the Philadelphia, Wilmington and Baltimore Railroad opened in 1872, and the old one was leased in 1873 to the Philadelphia and Reading Railway.
 In 1886, the Baltimore and Philadelphia Railroad opened, giving the Baltimore and Ohio Railroad its own route into Philadelphia.

 In 1863 and 1866 the Junction Railroad opened, connecting the lines west of downtown.
 The Connecting Railway opened in 1867, connecting the lines north of downtown, and finally giving the Philadelphia and Trenton Railroad a route into downtown.
 Eventually all the lines into Philadelphia, except for the Baltimore and Ohio Railroad's Baltimore and Philadelphia Railroad, were owned by the Pennsylvania Railroad or Philadelphia and Reading Railway.

 The Schuylkill River starts in Schuylkill County, Pennsylvania near Pottsville, Pennsylvania and was used in the early days to ship anthracite coal by mule on the Schuylkill Canal to Philadelphia for burning fuel.
 Later anthracite coal from the hard Coal Region was shipped on the Reading railroad/ Reading Company.
 The Reading Railroad competed with the Pennsylvania railroad and built tracks along the Schuylkill River for the coal.
-Today, the anthracite coal is still shipped on coal cars down to the ports of Philadelphia from Schuylkill County, Pennsylvania, by rail.
+As of 2016, the anthracite coal was still shipped on coal cars down to the ports of Philadelphia from Schuylkill County, Pennsylvania, by rail.
 The city of Reading, Pennsylvania, became a rich middleman town during the Industrial revolution from the Coal Region Pottsville, Pennsylvania, 150 mi northwest of Philadelphia.